dataluscorp/browser/tools/sanitizer/docs/asan.rst

 Since `an issue with -O2/-Os and
 ASan <https://github.com/google/sanitizers/issues/20>`__
-has been resolved, the regular optimizations used by Firefox should work without any problems.
+has been resolved, the regular optimizations used by Datalus should work without any problems.
 The optimized build has only a barely noticeable speed penalty and seems to be even faster than regular debug builds.